-EPTs for equipment that serves batches of jobs have first been studied in Jacobs (2004) and Jacobs et al. (2006).
-Consider a workstation consisting of one machine, which processes batches of jobs and assume that the Gantt chart of Fig. 17.3 describes a given time period.
-As we know from the previous section, only arrivals and departures from jobs matter for determining EPTs, so in Fig. 17.3 we already abstracted from most disturbances.
+Effective process times for equipment that serves batches of jobs has first been studied in [Jacobs, 2004, Jacobs et al., 2006].
+Consider a workstation consisting of one machine, which processes batches of jobs and assume that the Gantt chart of Figure 1 describes a given time period.
+As we know from the previous section, only arrivals and departures from jobs matter for determining EPT's, so in Figure 1 we already abstracted from most disturbances.
 The only remaining issue is how to deal with the batching.
-For that purpose, we make a distinction between the policy for batch formation and the EPT of a batch.
+For that purpose we make a distinction between the policy for batch formation and the EPT of a batch.
 An other way of putting this is to assume that the buffer consists of two parts.
-A first part, $B_1$ , in which lots are waiting to become batches, and a second part, $B_2$ , where batches are queuing in front of the workstation, as depicted in Fig. 17.4.
-Taking this point of view, we can interpret Fig. 17.3 in the following way.
-At t = 0, the first lot arrives at the workstation in buffer $B_1$ , waiting to become a batch with the third lot.
-At t = 5, the second lot arrives at the workstation in buffer $B_1$ , waiting to become a batch with the fourth lot.
-At t = 10, the third lot arrives at the workstation in buffer $B_1$ , resulting in the first batch to be formed.
-So at t = 10, the first batch moves from buffer $B_1$ , resulting in the second batch to be formed.
-So at t = 20, the second batch moves from buffer $B_1$ to buffer $B_2$ .
+A first part, B_1 , in which lots are waiting to become batches, and a second part, B_2 , where batches are queuing in front of the workstation, as depicted in Figure 1.
+Taking this point of view we can interpret Figure 1 in the following way.
+At t = 0 the first lot arrives at the workstation in buffer B_1 , waiting to become a batch with the third lot.
+At t = 5 the second lot arrives at the workstation in buffer B_1 , waiting to become a batch with the fourth lot.
+At t = 10 the third lot arrives at the workstation in buffer B_1 , resulting in the first batch to be formed.
+So at t = 10 the first batch moves from buffer B_1 to buffer B_2 .
+At t = 15 the fourth lot arrives at the workstation in buffer B_1 , resulting in the second batch to be formed.
+So at t = 20 the second batch moves from buffer B_1 to buffer B_2 .
+When we now look at the system consisting of buffer B_2 and the batch machine M, we have a system as we studied in the previous example.
+A system to which batches arrive, and which processes batches.
+The first batch arrives to this system at t = 10 and leaves the system at t = 20, the second batch arrives to this system at t = 15 and leaves the system at t = 30.
+Therefore, the first EPT runs from t = 10 till t = 20, the second EPT runs from t = 20 till t = 30.

-Fig. 17.3 Gantt chart of four lots (two batches) at a batch machine
+Figure 1: Gantt chart of 4 lots (2 batches) at a batch machine.

-Fig. 17.4 Model of batch formation and queuing in front of a batch machine
+Figure 1: Model of batch formation and queuing in front of a batch machine